Hannah Schofield

 I’m very selective in this area, but please think of me for popular history, particularly areas that have been under-taught in western education or women’s/domestic/family/social history – I would always be delighted to hear from experts in those fields.

-I also love deep dive explorations of niche areas of culture, in the vein of Alice Robb’s personal and sociological examination of ballet in Don’t Think, Dear.
-Got this for gymnastics, musical theatre, or choral music?
+I love deep dive explorations of niche areas of culture, in the vein of Alice Robb’s personal and sociological examination of ballet in Don’t Think, Dear.
+Got this for gymnastics, musical theatre, or another performing art?
 Please send my way!

 In narrative non-fiction, I wanted to be hooked by a story so outlandish it could be fiction, and am a big fan of non-murder-y true crime, especially with a strong character or cast to anchor the plot, like in the shows Dopesick and The Dropout.